Lucedio Abbey: History

 emperor of the new Latin Empire.
 Abbot Peter was among the electors and is presumed to have been among the two or three who voted for Boniface.
-The crown, however, went to Baldwin, Count of Flanders who had the support of the Venetians.
+The crown, however, went to Baldwin, Count of Flanders, who had the support of the Venetians.

-Thwarted in this ambition, Boniface and his crusaders conquered Thessalonica and was installed by Baldwin as king of the Crusader state the Kingdom of Thessalonica, albeit under authority of Constantinople.
-Peter became Bishop of Ivrea (and later Patriarch of Antioch) and his long-time associate Ogliero (who was later beatified by the Church) took his place as Abbot of Lucedio in 1205.
+Thwarted in this ambition, Boniface and his crusaders conquered Thessalonica and was installed by Baldwin as king of the Crusader state, the Kingdom of Thessalonica, albeit under authority of Constantinople.
+Peter became Bishop of Ivrea (and later Latin Patriarch of Antioch) and his long-time associate Ogliero (who was later beatified by the Church) took his place as Abbot of Lucedio in 1205.
 The abbey then housed fifty monks.

 In 1214 two further daughter-houses of Lucedio were founded in the Crusader states: